shimoura/human-multi-area-model/README.md

 * If you plan to only run the model, instead of making and saving changes you made, go to [Try it on EBRAINS](#try-it-on-ebrains-1); Should you want to adjust the parameters, save the changes you made, go to [Fork the repository and save your changes](#fork-the-repository-and-save-your-changes).

 #### Try it on EBRAINS
-1. Click [Try it on EBRAINS](https://lab.ebrains.eu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FINM-6%2Fhuman-multi-area-model.git&urlpath=lab%2Ftree%2Fhuman-multi-area-model.git%2Fhumam_tutorial.ipynb&branch=master).
+1. Click [Try it on EBRAINS](https://lab.ebrains.eu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FINM-6%2Fhuman-multi-area-model.git&urlpath=lab%2Ftree%2Fhuman-multi-area-model.git%2Fhumam_tutorial.ipynb&branch=main).
 If any error or unexpected happens during the following process, please close the browser tab and restart the [User instruction](https://lab.ebrains.eu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fshimoura%2Fhuman-multi-area-model.git&urlpath=lab%2Ftree%2Fhuman-multi-area-model.git%2Fhumam_tutorial.ipynb&branch=add-downscaling-factor) process again.
 2. On the `Lab Execution Site` page, select a computing center from the given list.
 3. If you’re using EBRAINS for the first time, click `Sign in with GenericOAuth2` to sign in on EBRAINS.
 To do this, you need an EBRAINS account.
 4. Once signed in, on the `Server Options` page, choose `Official EBRAINS Docker image 23.06 for Collaboratory.Lab (recommended)`, and click `start`.
 5. Once succeeded, you’re now at a Jupyter Notebook named `humam_tutorial.ipynb`.
-Click the field that displays `Python 3 (ipykernel)` in the upper right corner and switch the `kernel` to `EBRAINS-23.09` (!TO BE updated!).
+Click the field that displays `Python 3 (ipykernel)` in the upper right corner and switch the `kernel` to `EBRAINS-24.04`.
 6. Congratulations!
 Now you can run the model.
 Enjoy!<br> To run the model, click the `Run` on the title bar and choose `Run All Cells`.
 It takes several minutes until you get all results.<br>
 **Please note**: every time you click the `Try it on EBRAINS` button, the repository is loaded into your home directory on EBRAINS Lab and it overrides your old repository with the same name.
 Therefore, make sure you follow the [Fork the repository and save your changes](#fork-the-repository-and-save-your-changes) if you make changes and want to save them.